-

 Several churches held family events with activities for children during Holy Week.
 More than 50 families came to St Jude’s Church, Southsea, for Easter Family Fun, which included activities such as an Easter trail, decorating eggs, making a tomb-shaped biscuit, and making a Lego cross.

-Barn Church, which is based at the Soberton guide hut, are planning a Good Friday family fun morning and barbecue, including face painting, treasure hunts, games, crafts, and a bouncy castle.
+Barn Church, which is based at the Soberton guide hut, also hosted a Good Friday family fun morning and barbecue, including face painting, treasure hunts, games, crafts, and a bouncy castle.
 It was organised especially for those who don’t tend to attend church.
-Details here.

-The Good Friday walk of witness for Botley, Curdridge and Dudley begins at 10.30am at All Saints Church Botley and ends at Holy Cross Church, Durley.
-And churches of all denominations will take part in a walk of witness in Shanklin.
-It starts at St Blasius Church at 11.15am on Good Friday, calling in on the URC, Methodist, and Roman Catholic churches before ending at St Paul's Church at 12.30pm.
+The Good Friday walk of witness for Botley, Curdridge and Dudley started at All Saints Church Botley and ended at Holy Cross Church, Durley.
+And churches of all denominations took part in a walk of witness in Shanklin.
+It started at St Blasius Church, calling in on the URC, Methodist, and Roman Catholic churches before ending at St Paul's Church.

 Among the Easter celebrations were those from a Latvian community that meets at St Luke’s Church, Southsea.
 They gathered in the Host Café for traditional activities that included decorating eggs with boiled onion skins, and sharing different types of round food.
 The symbolism of circular food reflects new life.